Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

 It is important to keep in mind that, as was mentioned above, the sensitivity window here considered is only nominal, because the foreground extraction and the de-contamination of the signal may be difficult.

-We also present in {Figure 11} and {Figure 12} the $\Delta \delta T_{b}(z)$ curves obtained by \cite{CLS} and compare them with the results that we obtain.
+We also present in Figure 11 and Figure 12 the $\Delta \delta T_{b}(z)$ curves obtained by \cite{CLS} and compare them with the results that we obtain.

 It can be seen from the comparison between the curves given by the authors and ours, that the dynamical range of the values for the obtained $\Delta \delta T_{b}(z)$ curves are similar, but that the particular shapes of the curves are different.
-This may be because the authors use an analytic approximation to $\sigma(M,Z)$, { compute $f_{abs}$ self-consistently} and assume a pure power-law shape for the substructure, without considering time evolution of substructures within particular haloes, and so their curves will be more soft, having less numerical noise from the integration and equation solving procedures. { Also, all our curves are peaked around $z\sim100$ (with a secondary peak in the cases with $10GeV$ WIMPs), whereas the results from the authors are peaked around $z \sim 50-60$.}
+This may be because the authors use an analytic approximation to $\sigma(M,Z)$, compute $f_{abs}$ self-consistently and assume a pure power-law shape for the substructure, without considering time evolution of substructures within particular haloes, and so their curves will be more soft, having less numerical noise from the integration and equation solving procedures.
+Also, all our curves are peaked around $z\sim100$, with a secondary peak { at $z\sim 20$} in the cases with $10GeV$ WIMPs, whereas the results from the authors are peaked around $z \sim 50-60$. { For the cases with $10GeV$ WIMPs, the secondary peak is more prominent in the case with no clumpiness at all than in the case with standard clumpiness (considering both substructure and adiabatic contraction).
+The reason for this is that the plotted quantity corresponds to the difference, in absolute value, between the differential brightness temperatures with and without DM annihilation, and so, in the case with no clumpiness, said difference is actually negative in the region of the secondary peak, whereas in the case that considers clumpiness, it is positive but smaller in absolute value.
+Thus, the prominence of the secondary peak is a feature of the more rapid cooling that occurs in the absence of clumpiness, and thus, it is the result of the DM being in haloes instead of being entirely diffuse.}